Abdominal Transplant Surgery Fellowship

 - Post-transplant medical and surgical complications

 The transplant surgical fellow is responsible for leading the clinical team under the direct guidance of the surgical and medical transplant attending staff.
-The fellow also supervises the Mass General house staff and HMS students, provides daily teaching and coordinates patient care with nursing staff and consultant services.
+Multidisciplinary rounds are led by the transplant surgical fellow and attended by pharmacy, consulting services (transplant infectious diseases, nephrology, and hepatology), case management, social work, advanced practice providers, and general surgery residents.
+The fellow also supervises and assists in the education of the Mass General residents and HMS students.

-Fellows are appointed as clinical fellows in surgery at HMS.
-Salary is commensurate with level of training and benefits include malpractice, health and disability insurance, as well as a computer, cell phone, office and attendance at an annual conference.
+Fellows are appointed as clinical fellows in surgery at Harvard Medical School.
+Salary is commensurate with level of training.
+Benefits include malpractice, access to health and disability insurance, as well as a cell phone, office, and attendance at an annual conference.
+Additionally, all fellows attend the ASTS Fellows Symposium in their second year of fellowship.

 How to Apply